thinking-with-computers/ludus-spec/README.md

 * Allowing multiple patterns in the LHS of a match clause?, e.g. `0 | 1 -> ... & matches on 0 or 1`. _Temporary answer: this is desirable, I think, but for a later iteration._

 #### Functions
 Ludus is a deeply functional language.
 Functions are first-class values.
-They also have a few different syntaxes.
+They also have a few different syntactical forms.
 All are introduced with the reserved word, `fn`.
 Functions have a deep affinity with `match`, using an identical clause syntax, with one additional restriction: the left-hand side _must_ be a tuple pattern.

 ##### Anonymous functions (status: done)
 Anonymous functions are the syntactically simplest form, and can be used inline as arguments to higher-order functions.
 They consist of the reserved word, `fn`, and then a function clause.
 A stub and examples: